cossacklabs/product-docs/acra/keys/operations/generation.md

 {{< hint warning >}}
 **Note:**
-It is not possible to transfer keys of key store version 2 by simple copying.
+It is not possible to transfer keys of keystore version 2 by simple copying.
 The public key data is signed with a different key and will not be accepted.
 {{< /hint >}}